KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 - channel pitchbend (14 bit),
 - channel modwheel (14 bit mapped), and
 - channel aftertouch (14 bit mapped)
+- MIDI controllers 70–79 (7 bit -> 14 bit mapped)

-as PWM voltages at 11 GPIO output pins.
+as PWM voltages at 21 GPIO output pins.
+(Could be I'm gonna need to MUX/DEMUX at some point).

 It also uses four Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send